 Whether you're looking to recommit to your spouse, want a wedding day do-over, or simply want a personalized alternative to a legal wedding, a Hawaii commitment ceremony provides you the opportunity to affirm your relationship on your terms.

 What is a Hawaii Commitment Ceremony?

 A commitment ceremony is similar to a wedding in that it is a public declaration of love and dedication made between two people.
-The ceremony is a special event -- one that is often held in an inspiring location like Hawaii, wink wink ;) -- and the guest list usually includes the people who mean the most to you.
+The ceremony is a special event -- one that is often held in an inspiring location like Hawaii 😉 -- and the guest list usually includes the people who mean the most to you.

 What sets commitment ceremonies apart from weddings is that unlike a wedding, there is no legal element to a commitment ceremony.
 There are no government regulations regarding who can officiate the ceremony, and the vows the couple make to each other are not recognized by the law.

 Commitment ceremonies are all about expressing your dedication to each other!

 Before same-sex marriages were legalized, commitment ceremonies were a popular way for couples to formally declare their love and dedication to each other.
 Today, all kinds of couples are choosing to affirm and re-affirm their love to one another in a way that many find to be even more meaningful than a wedding.

-Commitment ceremonies, in many ways, are similar to vow renewals.
+Commitment ceremonies are similar to vow renewals.
 Whether dedicating or renewing your love, the ceremony is all about being with the one you love, now and forever!

 All traditional elements of a wedding can be incorporated into your Hawaii commitment ceremony.

 Unique Ideas for a Hawaiian Commitment CeremonY